jschuemann/nBio_docs/Processes/Chemistry.rst

 Configurable chemistry list
 ---------------------------
-Simulation of the water radiolysis process requires the setup of a large set of parameters: branching ratios, dissociaction schemes, reaction rates, type of chemical species  and diffusion coefficients.
+Simulation of the water radiolysis process requires the setup of a large set of parameters: branching ratios, dissociation schemes, reaction rates, type of chemical species  and diffusion coefficients.
 Advanced users that require to activate or deactivate reactions, change the reaction rates or diffusion coefficients, etc., have that flexibility